Approximate Bilevel Difference Convex Programming for Bayesian Risk Markov Decision Processes: Algorithm and Analysis

 Next we incrementally add new posterior distributions to the posterior set $\hat{\mathcal{M}}$.
 Different methods can be employed to produce new posterior distributions that are added to the set $\hat{\mathcal{M}}$ at each iteration.
-We take a similar approach as \cite{poupart2015approximate}, which is based on envelope techniques.
+We take a similar approach as \citet{poupart2015approximate}, which is based on envelope techniques.
 It considers the posterior distributions that can be reached in one step from any posterior distribution in $\hat{\mathcal{M}}$ by executing the policy $\hat{\pi}^{*}$.
-As the number of posterior distributions to be added might be excessive, we can prioritize them by including the $n$ reachable posterior distributions with the largest weighted Euclidean distance to the posterior distributions in $\hat{\mathcal{M}}$, as determined by the interpolation outlined in \eqref{Weight LP}.
-Note that the point-based value iteration approach in \cite{pineau2003point} shares the similar idea, that is, to include new posterior distribution that improves the worst-case density as rapidly as possible, where density is defined as the maximum distance from any posterior distribution to $\hat{\mathcal{M}}$.
-We summarize the new posterior set generation in the following algorithm.
+As the number of posterior distributions to be added might be excessive, we can prioritize them by including the $n$ reachable posterior distributions with the largest Euclidean distance to the posterior distributions in $\hat{\mathcal{M}}$.
+Note that the point-based value iteration approach in \citet{pineau2003point} shares the similar idea, that is, to include new posterior distribution that improves the worst-case density as rapidly as possible, where density is defined as the maximum distance from any posterior distribution to $\hat{\mathcal{M}}$.
+We summarize the new posterior set generation in Algorithm~\ref{alg: belief generation}.

-Combining Algorithm \ref{alg: approximate DCP} and Algorithm \ref{alg: belief generation}, we now present the full algorithm below (ABDCP), which iteratively add to the new posterior set and solve a bilevel difference convex program at each iteration.
-We are now ready to show Algorithm \ref{alg: full algorithm} converges to a near-optimal policy.
+Combining Algorithm \ref{alg: approximate DCP} and Algorithm \ref{alg: belief generation}, we now present the full algorithm below (ABDCP), which iteratively adds to the new posterior set and solves a bilevel difference convex program at each iteration.
+Theorem~\ref{thm: convergence} shows that Algorithm \ref{alg: full algorithm} converges to a near-optimal policy.

-\begin{theorem} Algorithm \ref{alg: full algorithm} converges to a near-optimal policy $\hat{\pi}^{*}$, i.e., $V^{\hat{\pi}^{*}}(s_1,\mu_1) - V^{*}(s_1,\mu_1) \leq \epsilon$, where $\epsilon$ is the desired threshold. \end{theorem}
+\begin{theorem} Algorithm~\ref{alg: full algorithm} converges to a near-optimal policy $\hat{\pi}^{*}$, i.e., $||\hat{V}^{\hat{\pi}^{*}}- V^{*}||_{\infty} \leq \epsilon$, where $\epsilon$ is the desired threshold. \end{theorem}

+As the number of iterations in Algorithm~\ref{alg: full algorithm} increases, the gap between the optimal value function and the lower bound becomes arbitrarily small, which shows the lower bound in Theorem~\ref{thm: lower bound} is non-trivial.